BlockyFile/docs/docs/install-node/Installing-a-blockyfile-node.md

 ## Node Installation

 1. Download the latest version of Geth from the official GitHub repository.
+You can find the download link [here](https://github.com/BlockyFile/go-BFY/releases).
 2. Once the download is complete, extract the compressed file.
 3. Inside the extracted folder, you will also find the `testnet_genesis.json` file.